The five Scottish beer festivals you really don't want to miss this summer

 And this year will be no different, with more than 150 beers pouring at five different bars.

 Adult weekend camping tickets are £135.
-You can check out the full price lists and more on the official website www.fynefest.com
+Check out the full price lists and more on the official website fynefest.com

 2. Brewdog AGM beer festival, Ellon